- About Extension

 - Keep soil uniformly moist but not soggy.

 - Maintain the air temperature at 65 to 80 degrees for best results.
-Provide bottom heat with heat tape, a heating pad protected from moisture, or even a heated waterbed to speed up germination.
+Provide bottom heat with heat tape or a heating pad protected from moisture to speed up germination.

 - Provide plenty of light after seeds germinate.
 When using a sunny window, turn plants daily to prevent a permanent tilt as plants stretch towards the light.